Halito & Welcome!

 Now, if you happen to belong to that fraternity of religionists especially Christians who have been searching for a way out of or away from the cesspool – tried this or that and had it fail – then where to turn?
 Well, it just makes sense that one look to someone who succeeded in achieving a high level of spiritual and ethical purity – which is exactly what James the Just and many of his contemporaries did.
 And what could bring us closer to what Rabbi Yehoshua/Yeshua/Jesus believed and taught than those teachings and historic documents that were either written by James or by those who knew him or inherited such things?

-If you feel a pull towards learning more about the Hebraic roots of your faith tradition and a love for Judaism and the Jewish people, I can provide you with a great selection of books that will help satisfy this yearning plus links to a website or two bearing very informative articles that will enrich your faith walk and help extricate you from whatever faith-eroding cesspool is smelling up your life.
+If you feel a pull towards learning more about the Hebraic roots of your faith tradition and a love for Judaism and the Jewish people and for keeping the commandments, I can provide you with a great selection of books that will help satisfy this yearning plus links to a website or two bearing very informative articles that will enrich your faith walk and help extricate you from whatever faith-eroding cesspool is smelling up your life.

 Now, at this point you might be thinking “Is conversion to Judaism essential to my spiritual growth and the best way to insure a place in olam-ha-ba (The world to come)?”
 In-a-word, conversion isn’t required at all and, in fact, few non-Jews are suited to take on all the requirements laid out in Torah for Jews.
 This was actually an issue that faced James the Just and the Jesus movement during its formative early days, as scores of non-Jews were flocking to “the fold”; that is, huge numbers of non-Jews had repented of their sinful, often idolatrous ways, laid hold by faith on Rabbi Yehoshua/Yeshua/Jesus’ atoning sacrifice for missteps in keeping the Torah, and had begun attending synagogue to learn more about how to live out their faith (Obedience & corresponding actions).
 The big question was did they need to convert and become Jews?
-In-a-word, James the Just and other leaders of the Jesus movement wisely decided that non-Jews not led by God to convert should simply repent of their sins and unsavory ways, embrace Yeshuoa as Messiah and lay claim to his atoning sacrifice, and then learn and put into action what is found in the Noahide laws.
-This policy was consistent with a very old and venerable practice in Israel: Namely, recognizing non-Jewish people who formally accepted the Noahide laws (typically before rabbi leaders who were part of a rabbinic court called a beit din) but did not wish to convert as “God-fearers” or resident aliens of Israel (Ger Toshav or as it sometimes called, Ger Nilvem).
+In-a-word, James the Just and other leaders of the Jesus movement wisely decided that non-Jews not led by God to convert should simply repent of their sins and unsavory ways, embrace Yeshua as Messiah and lay claim to his atoning sacrifice, and then learn and put into action what is found in the ten commandments.
+This policy was consistent with a very old and venerable practice in Israel: Namely, recognizing non-Jewish people who met certain requirements (but who did not wish to convert) as “God-fearers” or resident aliens of Israel (Ger Toshav or as it sometimes called, Ger Nilvim).

 As Biblical scholar and professor James D. Tabor, Ph.D., put in on page 33 of his superb 2012 book Paul and Jesus: How the Apostle Transformed Christianity